Roosevelt Historic District is roughly bounded by Portland and Fillmore Streets, Central and 7th Avenues, Phoenix, Arizona.

 Sprawling Wrap-Around Front Porches

-Probably people’s most favorite features of homes in Roosevelt, including my own, are the sprawling wrap-around front porches.
-They are inviting as can be and just bring you back to the old days!
+Probably people’s most favorite feature of homes in Roosevelt, including my own, are the sprawling wrap-around front porches.
+They’re inviting as can be and just bring you back to the old days!

 Entertaining and Relaxing

 With plenty of room for a hammock or a swing, you’ll never be at a loss just chilling out or entertaining.
-Watching kids play, people walking their dogs, entertaining your guests or just have a quiet night on the front porch with your favorite bottle of wine, like the good old fashioned days.
+Like the good old fashioned days, you can watch kids play, watch people walk their dogs, entertain your guests or just have a quiet night on the front porch with your favorite bottle of wine.
 This exquisite neighborhood and its homes take you back in time.
 If you’re from the Midwest or the East coast, you’ll feel right at home.

 Roosevelt Historic Phoenix District at-a-Glance: